5004-SEA-Fa24-Geeng/hello-world-Eternity1824/Report.md

 ### Program Flow
 Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).

 The Aloha World application starts in the main() method of the AlohaWorld class.
-It collects the user’s name and location via ConsoleView and uses the Greeter class to generate personalized greetings.
-The greeting is displayed, and the program enters a loop to update the greeting with new locations until the user opts to exit.
-This design separates the logic for input, output, and greeting generation.
+It collects the user’s name and location using ConsoleView, which interacts with the user through static methods.
+The Greeter class is instantiated with the user’s details, generating personalized greetings displayed via ConsoleView.
+The program allows the user to update their location in a loop until they choose to exit, effectively separating input handling, greeting generation, and program control.
 ## Assignment Questions

 1. List three additional java syntax items you didn't know when reading the code.  (make sure to use * for the list items, see example below, the backtick marks are used to write code inline with markdown)